3ouyang3/cis3120-spring2026/methodology/mp03_methodology_team_<06>.md

 6.5 Limitations

 The first limitation was that some tickers couldn't find from EDGAR search results.
 There is a trade-off between using strict filtering and relaxed filerting.
-We don't want to remove relevant filings nor put unrelated filings into the pipe line.
+We don't want to remove relevant filings nor put unrelated filings into the pipeline.
 The second limitation was the API cost constraint.
 Since we need to repeatly run and process a large number of filings.
 We have to be carefully on the runtime within the budget.
 The third limitation was stage 3 classification in which it didn't correctly identify office relocations.
 The final limitation was the map didn't fully show all marker activies in both industries.
-The public SEC filings sometimes have certain companies avaible.
+The public SEC filings sometimes have certain companies available.